 2. ADDITIONAL CHARGES, CREDITS, AND TRUE-UPS.

 2.2.1 True-Up Definitions.
 The purpose of the true-up calculations in this Section 2.2.1 and Section 2.2.2 is to ensure that TELESIS will be invoiced one hundred percent (100%) of the Base Tariff Rate for Q1 through Q4 2001 for all Facilities.
-The true-up mechanism will then allow ENRON to recover from TELESIS[energy?] costs under this Agreement in excess of $40/MWh, with 50/50 sharing for such costs between $40/MWh and $70/MWh, and full recovery of such costs in excess of $70/MWh.
+The true-up mechanism will then allow ENRON to recover from TELESIS costs under this Agreement in excess of $40/MWh, with 50/50 sharing for such costs between $40/MWh and $70/MWh, and full recovery of such costs in excess of $70/MWh.
 With respect to Facilities in SDG&E service territory, the true-up mechanism will apply only with respect to such costs in Q3 and Q4 2001.
-[MCC—well what we mean is that the $40-$70 deal is for that amount of costs to the extent it exceeds the 1997 base rate?
-It looks clear in the algorithm below, but not as stated here]

 “Actual Q2-Q4 2001 Energy Costs” or “AECQ2-Q4 2001” shall be equal to the sum of (a) the sum of all Utility Invoices (including without limitation all Utility Charges, and excluding all applicable Taxes) with respect to energy and/or related services for all of the Facilities within PG&E and SCE service territory for the period April 1, 2001 through December 31, 2001; plus (b) the sum of all Utility Invoices (including without limitation all Utility Charges, and excluding all applicable Taxes) with respect to energy and/or related services for all of the Facilities within SDG&E service territory for the period July 1, 2001 through December 31, 2001.

 “Actual Q2 2001 SDG&E Energy Costs” or “ASDG&EECQ2 2001” shall be equal to the sum of all Utility Invoices (including without limitation all Utility Charges, and excluding all applicable Taxes) with respect to energy and/or related services for all of the Facilities within SDG&E service territory for the period April 1, 2001 through June 30, 2001.
-[MCC—what is included in “related costs”?
-Don has the client articulated what it thinks the “costs” should include?
-We should be matching the equivalent “apples and apples” and not allow the “costs” to override base rate idea?]

 “Actual Total Q2-Q4 2001 Usage” or “ATUQ2-Q4 2001” shall be equal to the sum of (a) the sum of all Actual Usage for all Facilities within PG&E and SCE service territory for the period April 1, 2001 through December 31, 2001; plus (b) the sum of all Actual Usage for all Facilities within SDG&E service territory for the period July 1, 2001 through December 31, 2001.